 If you’ve had heart surgery or a cardiac event, a custom designed cardiac rehabilitation plan can help you recover safely.
 Cardiac rehabilitation programs are specifically created to help you safely resume your normal activities and reduce your risk for more heart issues.
 Combining exercise and education, West Suburban Medical Center offers cardiac rehabilitation in three phases.

-After you have experienced a cardiac episode, you will enter into Phase I while you are still in the hospital.
-During Phase I, the team develops an activity and education program to meet each patient's individual needs.
-Rest assured that our team will work with your physician to create a comprehensive exercise plan just for you.
-Patients also learn about cardiovascular disease, medical procedures, risk factor modification and at-home care.
+After a cardiac event or surgery, Phase I begins while you are still in the hospital.
+Your rehabilitation team will create a recovery program just for you.
+The plan will include both activities and education.
+You’ll learn about heart disease, medical procedures, risk factor modification and at-home care.

 Phase II: Outpatient